0xleft/YATP/README.md

 # Welcome to YATP!

+This codebase is very messy and was made as a demo.

 # Running
 1st way: `run the main.exe` in `output` folder if you want to run the compiled application